 with modelling ambitions.
 She progressed to the Miss World Spain final in October 2015

-and was briefly the bookmakers favourite until the media spotted that
+and was the bookmakers favourite until the media spotted that

-she was actively involved in a project to help transgender children
+she was involved in a project to help transgender children

 Fundación Daniela.
 She was open about being transgender in

 subsequent interviews, indeed she had never tried to hide this.